jackadam1981/ChromeEc/docs/fingerprint/fingerprint-debugging.md

 Waiting for GDB connection...
 ```

+## 5. Connect to your editor
+An editor is required to step through code while debugging.
 Configure your editor to use this [`.gdbinit`], taking care to set the correct
 environment variables for the `BOARD` and `GDBSERVER` being used.
 For CLion, if
 you want to use a `.gdbinit` outside of your `HOME` directory, you'll need to
 [configure `~/.gdbinit`].